The Bankrate promise

 6. Special events

-Whether it’s a child’s wedding or a bucket-list vacation, if you don’t have the money set aside to pay for these expenses in cash, a HELOC can offer a more competitive interest rate than a credit card.
+Whether it’s a child’s wedding or a bucket-list vacation, if you don’t have the money set aside to pay for these expenses in cash, a HELOC can offer a more competitive interest rate than a credit card or personal loan.
 Using a HELOC for such costs can also give you a longer repayment timeline, often as long as 20 years.
+That said, be advised that you might be buying a short-term experience in exchange for a debt that has to be managed long-term, so weigh this use case carefully.

 7. Building credit

 Opening a HELOC can be a way to build your credit profile, in much the same way you might use a credit card for such a goal.
 Again, the key is responsible use.
-“You can do this by only drawing funds that you feel secure in repaying relatively quickly, making timely payments and not digging in too deep,” sais Ryan Cicchelli, founder of Generations Insurance & Financial Services
+“You can do this by only drawing funds that you feel secure in repaying relatively quickly, making timely payments and not digging in too deep,” says Ryan Cicchelli, founder of Generations Insurance & Financial Services, a Cadillac, Mich.-based financial planning firm.

-As you approach retirement, your home may need to be modified to make it more accommodating to your physical needs.
-A HELOC can be used to make necessary preparations such as creating a first floor bathroom or bedroom or adding handrails to stairs.
+As you get older, your home may need to be modified to make it more accommodating to your physical needs.
+A HELOC can be used to make necessary modifications such as creating a first-floor bathroom or bedroom, widening doorways, or adding handrails to stairs.
+Again, the interest on the borrowed sums could be tax-deductible, if you itemize on your tax return.

 9. Business expenses

 A HELOC can provide seed money to take your side hustle to the next level or provide a stream of cash to fund expenses for an existing business.
-When using a HELOC you may get lower interest rates than with a business loan.
-And because a HELOC is a secured loan–meaning your home is used as collateral–it may be easier to get approved.
+A HELOC’s interest rates may be lower than those of a comparable business loan.
+And because a HELOC is a secured loan — meaning your home is used to back it — it may be easier to get approved for one.

-Whether you want to take time off to care for a loved one or step away from work and explore other interests for a few months, a HELOC can be used to help cover some of your living expenses.
+Whether you want to take time off to care for a loved one, step away from work for a while, or travel and explore other interests for a few months, a HELOC can be used to help cover some of your living expenses.

 When making a significant financial decision like opening a HELOC, do your research to understand all the fees and loan terms as well as the impact of loan repayment requirements on your monthly budget.
 Here are some factors to consider when deciding whether a HELOC may be right for you: